dalmia/Bayesian_Decision_Making-Datagiri_Mumbai/README.md

 # Bayesian Decision Making - Datagiri (Mumbai)

-Jupyter notebook accompanying my talk on "Bayesian Decision Making" for DataGiri Slides for the talk can be found [here](https://goo.gl/DrRacz)
+Jupyter notebook accompanying my talk on "Bayesian Decision Making" for DataGiri. <br>
+Slides for the talk can be found [here](https://goo.gl/DrRacz).

 ## Pre-requisites